margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There is enmity towards what God is doing and what I want.
 I am committing malice when giving into the raging heart.
 Nothing is stronger and more dangerous than this indignation and sense of injustice.
-But expressing gratitude for every ounce of good turns around the monstrous storm.
+Expressing gratitude for every ounce of good turns around the monstrous storm.

 <br>